Nationals' home opener postponed due to COVID-19 issues

 Last year’s truncated MLB season was roiled early by several postponements related to COVID-19 and the Miami Marlins were shut down for a week in a bid to contain an outbreak among their players.

-Reporting by Frank Pingue in Toronto; Editing by Ed Osmond, Mark Heinrich and Dan Grebler
+Reporting by Frank Pingue in Toronto; Editing by Ed Osmond, Mark Heinrich, Dan Grebler and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.